hpssjellis/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/lite-for-arduino/README.md

 ```

-upload your file to the directory.
+upload your .tflit file to the directory.
 I drag and drop
-Note expecting your file to be called name_model.tflite Change the collowing code if the name is different

 Convert your file to a .h header file
+Note: expecting your file to be called name_model.tflite Change the following code if the name is different

 ``` xxd -i name_model.tflite name_model.h ```